CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/explore/objects.md

 Answer the following questions:

-What does `console` store?General output of information.
+What does `console` store?
+General output of information.
 What does the syntax `console.log` or `console.assert` mean?
 In particular, what does the `.` mean?